-Now we’ve helped you identify what’s wrong, here are some ways to make things a bit better.
+Now we’ve helped you identify what’s wrong, here are some ways to make things a bit better and manage your stress.

 None of these quick-fire solutions are going to permanently fix your stressful situation, but hopefully they’ll give you some relief so you can dive back in and smash whatever needs smashing.
 Godspeed, Moon Cats.

 Get yourself physically away from whatever’s stressing you out.
 If it’s in your head, listen to music or a podcast while you’re walking, so your attention is on something else while you’re getting the blood pumping.